Boaters and Divers Need To Be Cautious

 Diving is a popular sport, and divers can be found in areas shared with recreational boaters.
 As diving's popularity increases, it becomes more important for both boaters and divers to take special precautions.

 - Be able to recognize a diver-down flag, a red flag with a white diagonal stripe, floating in the area of the divers.

 - Stay the legal distance away from a diver-down flag.
-Do not drive your boat between a diver-down flag and a nearby shore.
+Do not drive your vessel between a diver-down flag and a nearby shore.

 - Watch out for divers surfacing when you see a diver-down flag.
 Bubbles may indicate that a diver is below.

 - Always display the diver-down flag and stay close to the flag.

 - Use a stable boat that is suited for diving and anchor the boat securely.

 - Avoid overloading the vessel with people, equipment, or supplies.